Orange County OBGYN

 Proper medical care and regular prenatal checkups are essential to achieving a successful pregnancy and delivery.
-Dr. Yonatan Mahller provides full pregnancy care, from conception through delivery and postpartum.
+Affiliated with Hoag Hospital, Dr. Yonatan Mahller provides full pregnancy care, from conception through delivery and postpartum.
 Contact him at his office in Newport Beach, Orange County, California, or schedule an appointment online for prenatal care.
 Dr. Mahller and his experienced team look forward to helping you every step of the way on your incredible journey through pregnancy.

 Dr. Mahller checks the baby’s growth and heart rate, and your weight and blood pressure, every time you come in for prenatal care.
 He also has you perform a urine test at your first prenatal visit to check for diabetes, dehydration, and bladder or kidney infections.
 Routine blood work is ordered throughout your pregnancy to screen for common issues such as gestational diabetes, infections and blood counts.